-ULEZ expansion: Contested claims examined
+Ulez expansion: Contested claims examined

 'The scrappage scheme is the biggest ever in the UK'

-The original scrappage scheme that launched in February 2019 consisted of a £61m fund.
-A further £110m was added to the scheme on 30 January, bringing its total to £181m.
+The original scrappage scheme introduced in February 2019 consisted of a £61m fund.
+A further £110m was added to the scheme on 30 January, bringing its total to £171m.

+It was extended again on 4 August with an extra £50m from City Hall reserves to offer all Londoners with a non-compliant car up to £2,000 to replace their vehicle on a first-come first-served basis.

+Extra help for small businesses. charities and people with disabilities was also included.

-The money for the scrappage scheme in London comes entirely from TfL, which is funded by the government.
+The money pledged for the scrappage scheme before 4 August came entirely from TfL, which is a government-funded body.
+However, in this instance, the £110m given to the scheme was provided to TfL by the Greater London Authority.

-This compares with a £42m scrappage commitment by Bristol and £10m in Birmingham.
+This total of £221m committed compares with a £42m scrappage commitment by Bristol and £10m in Birmingham.

 However, Bristol's population is about 500,000, compared to London's almost 9m.

-Note: This story was first published on 15 March and has been updated to provide further context.
-The BBC will continue to update the article to reflect new developments.